 Teleporting humans presents enormous technical and philosophical challenges.
-A recent experiment has achieved exceptional precision in quantum teleportation over a distance of over 40 kilometers.
+A recent experiment achieved exceptional precision in quantum teleportation over distances of more than 40 kilometers.

 Could human teleportation be possible with technological advances in processing huge amounts of data?